ibm-cloud-architecture/tutorial-vpc-3tier-networking/README.md

 # Use GUI, CLI or API to run a Web App in VPC network
 ## Purpose

-Build a load balanced [3-tier](https://www.ibm.com/cloud/learn/three-tier-architecture) web application that separates the web / application and data tiers by placing them in separate sub-networks.
+Build a load balanced [3-tier](https://www.ibm.com/cloud/learn/three-tier-architecture) web application that separates the web, application, and data tiers by placing them in separate sub-networks.

 Based on [Solution Tutorials - Highly Available & Scalable Web App](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-highly-available-and-scalable-web-application#use-virtual-servers-to-build-highly-available-and-scalable-web-app)

-This document illustrates the deployment of [WordPress](https://wordpress.com) on top of a [LAMP stack](https://en.wikipedia.org/wiki/LAMP) (software_bundle) hosted on [IBM Virtual Private Cloud Infrastructure](https://cloud.ibm.com/docs/vpc) (VPC).
+This document illustrates the deployment of [WordPress](https://wordpress.com) on top of a [LAMP stack](https://en.wikipedia.org/wiki/LAMP) (software_bundle) hosted on [IBM Cloud Virtual Private Cloud](https://cloud.ibm.com/docs/vpc) (VPC).
 The main objective is to highlight the features of IBM VPC but at the end of this tutorial, a tested and working application environment will be deployed.

 Features:
 1. Application